jedisct1/rust-sthash/README.md

 STHash is a fast, keyed, cryptographic hash function designed to process large, possibly untrusted data.

 The flipside is that using a secret key (or, in this implementation, a secret seed) is mandatory.
-This is not as a general-purpose hash function.
+This is not a general-purpose hash function.

 A typical use of STHash is to compute keys for locally cached objects.